sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 - Make sure that the omnichannel capabilities are enabled in your org, see [Provision channels](../implement/provision-channels.md).

-- Ensure that the provisioning user has the permission to System Administrator role in Salesforce.
+- Make sure that the provisioning user has permission to the System Administrator role in Salesforce.

 - Ensure you have embedded widget URL.
 To find the embedded widget URL, head to the Contact Center admin center's welcome page.
 Click the **Open** button under **Your default contact center**, then navigate to the **Conversation widget** tab.
 You'll find the URL listed under **Integration into third-party systems**.